eme64/blog/_posts/2026-03-23-VectorAPI-control-flow.md

 For each algorithm, we first consider the scalar reference implementation, and then look at one or more optimized implementations that use the Vector API.
 All of the benchmarks use arrays with `10000` elements.

+Note that all the performance numbers are generated with JDK26, and a later JDK version may produce different (hopefully better!) results.

 **Algorithm 1: lowerCase**